Pancreatic function test

 Semrad CE.
 Approach to the patient with diarrhea and malabsorption.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 131.

-Siddiqi HA, Salwen MJ, Shaikh MF, Bowne WB.
-Laboratory diagnosis of gastrointestinal and pancreatic disorders.
+Siddiqi HA, Rabinowitz S, Axiotis CA. Laboratory diagnosis of gastrointestinal and pancreatic disorders.
 In: McPherson RA, Pincus MR, eds.
 Henry's Clinical Diagnosis and Management by Laboratory Methods.
-23rd ed.
-St Louis, MO: Elsevier; 2017:chap 22.BACK TO TOP
+24th ed.
+Philadelphia, PA: Elsevier; 2022:chap 23.BACK TO TOP